Skip to content

 Feature CMD ["/bin/sbsh"] CMD ["/bin/sbsh", "terminal"]

-Terminal Managed by supervisor Independent, runs on its own
+Terminal Managed by client Independent, runs on its own

 Use case Interactive development Background services

-Detach Press Ctrl-] twice No supervisor attached initially
+Detach Press Ctrl-] twice No client attached initially

-Attach Already attached Launch supervisor with sb attach <name>
+Attach Already attached Launch client with sb attach <name>

 Name required Optional Required (use --name)